ECC offers several convenient ways to pay educational expenses.

 - By credit card in full

-- By cash, checks* and money orders in full.
-When you provide a check as payment, you authorize ECC to either convert your check to an image that will be processed as a one-time electronic fund transfer from your account or to process as a check payment.
-Funds may be withdrawn from your account the day we receive your payment.
+- By cash, checks*, and money orders in full.
+When you provide a check as payment, you authorize ECC to convert your check to an image that will be processed as a one-time electronic fund transfer from your account or processed as a check payment.
+ECC may withdraw funds from your account the day we receive your payment.

 - By checks* and money orders in full.
 Do not send cash.
-When you provide a check as payment, you authorize ECC to either convert your check to an image that will be processed as a one-time electronic fund transfer from your account or to process as a check payment.
-Funds may be withdrawn from your account the day we receive your payment.
+When you provide a check as payment, you authorize ECC to convert your check to an image that will be processed as a one-time electronic fund transfer from your account or processed as a check payment.
+ECC may withdraw funds from your account the day we receive your payment.

 - Put your student ID on your check.

 *Note: Make checks payable to ECC.
-Send to Student Accounts office.
+Please send it to the Student Accounts office.
 Allow 10-14 days for your tuition payment to be received.
-Your payment must be received and receipted by the payment due date or you will lose your class space.
+Your payment must be received and receipted by the payment due date, or you will lose your class space.

 Tuition Statement - Generated Online Only

-Students are responsible for paying the amount due on their tuition statement by the corresponding due date each term.
+Students are responsible for paying the amount due on their tuition statement by each term's corresponding due date.

 Other Ways to Pay Bills

-If you participate in College Illinois, you must bring a printed copy of your current benefits statement and a written authorization in order for the college to bill them on your behalf.
-This must be submitted to the Student Accounts Office, Bldg B, Room B151, ECC Campus, by the tuition due date to avoid being dropped for non-payment.
-The student is responsible for any charges that will not be covered by the plan.
+If you participate in College Illinois, you must bring a printed copy of your current benefits statement and written authorization for the college to bill them on your behalf.
+This benefits statement must be submitted to the Student Accounts Office, Bldg B, Room B151, ECC Spartan Drive, by the tuition due date to avoid being dropped for non-payment.
+The student is responsible for any charges that the plan will not cover.
 It is also important to check with the Student Accounts Office whenever schedule changes are made.
-This must be done every semester that the student attends.
-The college will submit an invoice to College Illinois after mid-term to ensure all registrations are complete prior to billing.
+You must do this every semester that the student attends.
+After mid-term, the college will submit an invoice to College Illinois to ensure all registrations are complete before billing.

 Trusts & 529 Plans (other than College Illinois)

-If you live in another community college district, you must first visit that college to obtain a joint agreement request form.
-This form must be turned into the Registration and Records Office when you enroll.
-A new form is required each term View joint agreement programs.
+If you live in another community college district, you must visit that college to obtain a form.
+When you enroll, you must turn this form into the Registration and Records Office.
+A new form is required each semester.
+View Joint agreement programs.

-If your tuition will be paid for by a third party, you must obtain either an application for company sponsorship or obtain a voucher indicating the third party's willingness to be billed for your classes.
-A new application or voucher is required each term and must be turned into the Student Accounts Office, Building B, Room B151, the same day you register to ensure you will not be dropped from your classes.
-The college will submit an invoice to third party sponsors after mid-term to ensure all registrations are complete.
+If a third party pays for your tuition, you must obtain either a Company Sponsorship Agreement form - PDF or a voucher indicating the third party's willingness to be billed for your classes.
+A new application or voucher is required each term and must be turned in to the Student Accounts Office, Building B, Room B151, the same day you register to ensure you will not be dropped from your classes.
+After mid-term, the college will submit an invoice to third-party sponsors to ensure all registrations are complete.

 Employer Reimbursed Tuition

-If your employer will be reimbursing you for your tuition, you must pay your account in full and submit the receipts to your employer.
+If your employer is reimbursing you for your tuition, you must pay your account in full and submit the receipts to your employer.